ERovers/eviannerovers/index.md

   <div class="about-text">
     <h1>About Me</h1>
     <p>
 Hi!
 I'm Evianne Rovers and welcome to my personal webspace.
-Recently, I graduated from University of Toronto with a PhD in Pharmacology.
+Recently, I graduated from University of Toronto with a PhD in Pharmacology (Computational Drug Discovery).
 I have worked under the supervision of Dr. Matthieu Schapira at the Structural Genomics Consortium where I have developed computational approaches for proximity pharmacology (PROTACs and other related modalities).
     </p>
   </div>